tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 Multicurrency
 ~~~~~~~~~~~~~

 The official currency exchange rate in Peru is provided by the Bank of Peru.
-Odoo can connect
+CoquiAPPs can connect
 directly to its services and get the currency rate either automatically or manually.

 .. image:: peru/peru-multicurrency.png